Logo

 What is a FICO score?

-Many lenders use your FICO score, or credit score, to determine whether to offer you credit.
-Your FICO score is calculated by applying a mathematical formula to your credit report data.
+Many lenders use your FICO®Score, or credit score, to determine whether to offer you credit.
+Your FICO score is calculated using a mathematical formula for your credit report data.[1]
 “FICO” is an acronym for the Fair Isaac Corporation, the company that created the FICO score.
+Your FICO score may also be a big factor in determining your interest rate.
+Generally, lenders consider people with higher scores to be more desirable borrowers, as they typically have a lower risk of defaulting on their loans.

 On-time payment history

 Your credit report shows your credit and loan balances and your track record for repaying them.
 Paying on time can help improve your credit score, while just one or two late payments can lower your score.
-Using automatic bill pay or calendar reminders are easy ways to help you avoid late payments.
+Automatic bill pay or calendar reminders are easy ways to help you avoid late payments.

 Your credit card usage is represented as a percentage that’s equal to your total credit card balances divided by your total credit card limits.